yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/basics/editor-panels/inspector.md

 The check box on the top left corner indicates the activating state of node.
 When the used node is not activated, all the components related to image rendering on the node will be shut down.
 The whole node including child nodes will be hidden efficiently.

-What displays at the right side of the node activating switch is node name, which is in accordance with the node name showed in **hierarchy manager**.
+What displays at the right side of the node activating switch is node name, which is in accordance with the node name showed in **Hierarchy**.

 ## Node attribute